 Friday Night Lights

-: The Series in 2006.
-Based of the book Friday Night Lights: A Town, a Team, a Dream
+is a 2004 film based on the book Friday Night Lights: A Town, a Team, a Dream

 Provides Examples Of:

 - Abusive Parents: Donnie's father, a washed up ex-star, violently assaults his son on at least two occasions and resent him for not being as good a player as he once was.

 - Alliterative Name: Coach Gary Gaines.

 - Best Years of Your Life: Adults are quick to remind the players that their current success is the most they will ever have.
 Summed by one saying: "After high school, it's just babies and memories".
 However the idea that their current moments are the best they'll have and all that awaits them is nostalgia and bitterness terrifies all of them deeply.